 Try these Paleo Soft Pretzels with mustard and you will be blown away!

 Update: I created a video tutorial to help with this recipe.
-Click here to check out the video tutorial for this recipe.

 I have had numerous people try this recipe and it has been hit or miss.
 Some people can make this recipe as is and it comes out perfectly.
 Some need to add more tapioca flour to get it work.
 Some need to use a food processor or a kitchen stand mixer to get the dough to come out.